scipy-conference/scipy_proceedings/papers/mark_wickert_247/mwickert_247.rst

 There are several improvements under consideration.
 The first is to develop a more realistic user trajectory generator.
 The second is to make measurement quality a function of the SV range, which would also make the measurement quality SV specific, rather than identical as it is now.
-A third desire is to use a least-squares algorithm to obtain an initial position fix.
-The last item is to deal with the fact that the EKF needs a reasonable position fix to get started.
-It may not converge without it.
+A third desire is to move to the UKF to avoid the use of the Jacobian, reduce the sensitivity to initial conditions, and improve performance.

 References